pratiksahu142/hospital-management-system/readme.md

     - Zip code (numeric)
     - Should have unique mail id
 - Appointments
-    - To date is fixed to be upto 1hr from start date // TODO: make it 30 mins
+    - To date is fixed to be upto 1hr from start date // TODO: make it 30 mins - Done
-    - Check for doctors availability (To-do)
+    - Check for doctors availability (To-do) - Done
-    - TODO: When 12 am selected, end time automatically gets to 1 am, should be 1pm
+    - TODO: When 12 am selected, end time automatically gets to 1 am, should be 1pm - Done

 Feedback: